agrawal-rohit/grimoire/CONTRIBUTING.md

 ## Release Process

 This project uses a simple tag-driven release workflow powered by [npm trusted publishing](https://docs.npmjs.com/trusted-publishers).
 Push a tag, and [Github Actions](https://github.com/features/actions) handles the rest.
-This same workflow is configured for projects scaffolded with `grimoire`.
+This same workflow is configured for projects scaffolded with `yehle`.

 ### Pre-requisites